War Vet Gets his Knife Back, 40 years after being wounded by a Vietnamese Booby Trap.

 Above Photo: Vet gets his Knife, er, Back (Detroit News)

-I was interested a while back to read a news story in the Detroit News about a Vietnam Veteran, Frank Cybulski, 64, from Detroit, was recently reunited with a hunting knife he lost more than 40 years ago when he was wounded in the Vietnam War, after a fellow soldier — Loyd Cates of Smithville, Texas — tracked him down and sent it back.
+I was interested a while back to read a news story in the Detroit News about a Vietnam Veteran, Frank Cybulski, 64, who was reunited with a hunting knife he lost more than 40 years ago when he was wounded in Vietnam, after a fellow soldier — Loyd Cates of Smithville, Texas — tracked him down and sent it back.
 This of course chimes with something in the plot of my Vietnam War/backpacker crossver novel, BACK.

 “I just stared at the box for like 10 minutes,” Cybulski told the paper.
 “I opened it up and pulled the knife out.
 That’s when I started crying.”